Exclusivity Clause: Everything You Need to Know

 What Could Happen When You Use an Exclusivity Clause?

-What Could Happen When You Don't Use an Exclusivity Clause?
+What Could Happen When You Do Not Use an Exclusivity Clause?

 Without an exclusivity clause in place, the seller may not see the benefit in selling or promoting only the products or services from one company.
 In the blogging example used above, it might look inauthentic if the blogger posts about similar products and/or services within a short period, causing potential customers to ignore the suggestions.
 Without an exclusivity clause, the company cannot guarantee loyalty from its partners.